 You’re a foodie and a film fan who’s seen Big Night.
 You were wowed by the Timpano.
-You’ve wanted to make it ever since but find the idea of recreating it daunting.
+You’ve wanted to make it ever since but find the idea of recreating Stanley Tucci’s Timpano recipe daunting.
 Intimidating.
-Don’t be silly.

 The Big Night Timpano is just a pasta bake.
 The ultimate pasta bake.
 I had wanted to make this since I had seen the movie in the late 90’s.

-As my daughter’s 1st birthday was approaching, and intended as more of a party for adults, this seemed as special occasion as any to finally get round to making this.
+As my daughter’s 1st birthday party was fast approaching, an event intended as more of a gathering for adults celebrating our first year of parenting, this seemed as special occasion as any to finally get round to making this.

-Also known as a Timballo, this Big Night Timpano recipe is based on a family recipe of co-star, co-writer, and co-director Stanley Tucci.
+Also known as a Timballo, this Big Night Timpano recipe is based on a family recipe of the movie’s co-star, co-writer, and co-director Stanley Tucci.

 It is a dish that any foodie and/or film fan should make at least once in their life.
 Everything you need is likely available from your local butcher, deli, or supermarket – except, the 14″ Timpano Bowl.
 It’s the best thing for baking this in.